Quick Links Menu.

 Machinery: Diesel electric, 1 screw

-On 13 Aug 1941 the U.S. Navy responded to a Lend Lease requisition from the British
+On 13 Aug 1941 the US Navy responded to a Lend Lease requisition from the British (see the BAT-1 class)

 by ordering the first of what became a long series of 143-foot steel oceangoing tugs.
 The Bureau of Ships contracted with the General Motors Corporation to build the tugs.
-G.M. provided the diesel engines and subcontracted the construction of the hulls to two Gulf Coast yards including Levingston S.B. of Orange, Texas.
+GM provided the diesel-electric propulsion machinery and subcontracted construction of the hulls to two Gulf Coast yards including Levingston SB of Orange, Texas.
 On 18 Mar 1943 the Army ordered its first three examples (LT 454-456) of this versatile type.
-It used the design of the Navy's ships but did not follow the Navy's contracting procedure and instead ordered the tugs directly from Levingston and gave them diesels by Cooper-Bessemer.
+It used the Navy's design but did not follow the Navy's contracting procedure and instead ordered the three tugs directly from Levingston and gave them diesels by Cooper-Bessemer.
 The result was Army Design 377.
-On 26 Apr 1943 the Army placed an order for more 143-foot tugs, ultimately LT 528-38 and 578-81, but this time followed the Navy's pattern of ordering them from G.M. with G.M. diesels and hulls subcontracted to Levingston.
+On 26 Apr 1943 the Army placed an order for 15 more 143-foot tugs, LT 528-538 and 578-581, but this time followed the Navy's pattern of ordering them from the Cleveland Diesel Engine Division of General Motors with the hulls subcontracted to Levingston.
 These became Army Design 377-A and were virtually identical to the Navy ATAs.

 Compiled: 18 Aug 2021